lawsocsg/bare/clinic-management.md

 Schemes for financial assistance and other assistance may also be available

-### *Criminal Legal Aid Scheme (CLAS)*
+### Criminal Legal Aid Scheme (CLAS)

+Address
-State Courts
+: State Courts
 Level 5 (between Court No. 5 & 12)
 1 Havelock Square

-| Singapore 059724
+Singapore 059724

-| Tel: 6534 1564
+Tel: 6534 1564

 Fax: 6534 5237

 Email: <CLAS@lawsoc.org.sg>

+Operating Hours
-Operating Hours: 9 am to 5.45 pm
+: 9 am to 5.45 pm
+: Mondays to Fridays

-Mondays to Fridays; closed on Saturdays, Sundays and Public Holidays
+: Closed on Saturdays, Sundays and Public Holidays

 (Nearest MRT Station: Clarke Quay)